jim-ftw/imitationbot/README.md

 * Anytime you want to update the corpus, just send `/imitate corpus`
 * This code might not work...
 I've not written tests, and I've only run it on one HipChat server so far.

+### Credit where credit is due:
+* Inspiration on handling messages came from [Trebek Bot](https://github.com/yanigisawa/hip-trebek)
+* The original implementation comes from the glorious WebDevs 2.0.

 MIT License

 Copyright (c) 2016 James Judd